flyingmachine/brave-clojure-web/content/writing-macros.md

               (list 'quote good))))
 ```

-How tedious!
 I feel like I'm falling asleep from the tedium.
-Somebody
+Somebody slap me awake
-slap me awake already!
-Luckily, Clojure has a handy mechanism for
+already!
+Luckily, Clojure has a handy mechanism for solving this
-solving this problem: the syntax quote!
-Here's how we would rewrite
+problem: the syntax quote!
+Here's how you would rewrite `code-critic`
-`code-critic` using syntax quote:
+using syntax quote:

 ```clojure
 (defmacro code-critic